szilvia-csernus/map-it/README.md

 ## Colour Scheme

-Seven colours were needed to colour the countries on the map.
-I chose these vibrant colours to convey playfulness.
+Seven colours were needed to paint the countries on the map.
+I chose these vibrant colours to convey playfulness, as well as to cater for users with visual imparements.
+See more info [here]()
 <br>
-Colours for correct and incorrect feedback were chosen for their brightness to raise the player's attention.
+Colours for correct and incorrect choices are the traditional red/green colours, their specific bright tones were chosen to stand out from their background.
 <br><br>

 Map colours:

 ![Map colours:](readme-images/map-colours.png)